ari7cr/iCCL1/README.md

 2. iCCL(SeuratObject, x, y)
 Basically Seurat clustering for your SeuratObject from the range of x (>3) to y.

+<b> This Package is currently undergoing maintenace for improving </b>
+Planned for iCCL2: t-SNE adaption

+Long-Term goals: Clustering Scores (ideas and participation very much appreciated!)

 This package builds upon Seurat methods: https://www.biorxiv.org/content/10.1101/2020.10.12.335331v1